 Nimbata Google My Business Report

 But there is more!
-You can dive into more insights for each call by clicking on it, revealing the caller id, date/time, duration, listen to the call recording and so much more!
+You can dive into more insights for each call by clicking on it, revealing the caller id, date/time, duration, listening to the call recording and so much more!

 Nimbata Call Tracking edit call information